 Perhaps the most influential Baroque music composer and musician of all time, Johann Sebastian Bach, was working nonstop in creating his enormous corpus of over two hundred Lutheran cantatas.
 This was another important vocal genre of the Baroque music period, which incorporated the classic elements of Lutheran rites like the chorale and the solo song, while also including novel developments like the recitative and Aria style of Italian origin.

 Bach was born in the central German town of Eisenach in 1685, in the heart of a respected musical family.
 His life’s work was dedicated to music and the Lutheran church, of which he was a devout member and server.
 Four highly successful musician sons succeeded him and became major composers of the transition period into the classical era.
 Bach developed friendly relationships with several other composers of this era, namely, Georg Philipp Telemann, who became godfather to his son Carl Philipp Emanuel, and Dietrich Buxtehude.
 Buxtehude was a famous composer and organist whose virtuosity and compositive prowess motivated Bach to travel 200 miles by foot to meet him, eventually even performing with him.
-Bach’s sphere of influence is so wide that art historians generally acknowledge his death as a crucial event, which in 1750 caused the end of Baroque period.
+Bach’s sphere of influence is so wide that art historians generally acknowledge his death as a crucial event, which in 1750 caused the end of the Baroque period.

 The Legacy of the Baroque Period

 One of the major achievements of the baroque period was the establishment of instrumental music as a serious, independent and important means of musical expression.
 Many major Baroque music composers produced works which have achieved Olympian heights and entered the standard repertoire of several instruments.
 During the previous historical period, some composers had already begun to develop instrumental music, with instruments mostly serving as an accompaniment to the human voice, like in John Dowland’s lute songs.